 - protect your employees from projects that encroach on big things they’re trying to accomplish for your company

 - remove as many unnecessary meetings and distractions from the workday as possible

 - spread tedious tasks between your team as evenly as possible.

 Of course, a big part of igniting passion in your employees is keeping them in the loop.
 At Zappos, one of the most praised workplaces in the world, executives and their employees share a common workspace without doors.
-That level of transparency is impressive to employees, and it motivates them because they know that what they do is truly valued by their employer.
+That level of transparency impresses employees, and it motivates them because they know that the employer truly values what they do.

 Here at Cristaux International, we’re passionate about what we do because we constantly accept new challenges.
 It’s no different with your top employees.
 When you let someone know that you trust them and are invested in them, they’ll do amazing things for you.
 It’s the underlying philosophy at successful business such as Zappos and Google, and it will serve your business well too.